Tour Info Sheet

 |Dates||Booking Status||Price||Single Supplement||Group Size||Guides|

 Currently, there is no extension available for this tour.
 If you want to spend more time before or after the main tour to look for certain species or enjoy other attractions, you are warmly welcome to share your ideas with us to tailor make a tour of your own style.
-Please send us an email to firstname.lastname@example.org with your preferences, we will get back to you with a time manner.
+Please send us an email to email@example.com with your preferences, we will get back to you in a timely manner.

 We don't have a report available for this tour at this stage, please feel free to email us, we are more than happy to answer any of your questions and share the latest bird information with you.

 Great Birding and Bird Photography on the Sichuan part of the Tibetan Plateau with AlpineBirding